Pythagoras51213/tronsr-template/COMMUNITY_PLAN.md

 We believe, that until we overcome these challenges, that our focus should be to invest in these solutions.
 And only after we accomplish all these goals, should rewards be paid back to coin holders.
 If SR don't properly use their funds to solve these challenges and instead pay large dividends for votes, they are risking the entire Tron project, as are the voters who vote for such models.
 We need to think long-term if we are going to have the success that we all crave.

-As a result, we will put our first 2 million USD in block rewards back into the network and network operations.
+As a result, we will put our first $2,000,000 in block rewards back into the network and network operations.
 And then, do the same with the first million each year after that.
 We need to build a Tron army of the best and brightest technical team.
 Once we do that, we will gladly paying additonal reveunes back to voters, or simply burn TRX.
 We intend to execute on the following:

 1. We want to lead the effort to bring Tron to every country on the planet.
 We will work with aspiring engineers from all over the world and help fund the hardware and bandwidth needed to so they can install and maintain a full-node on the Tron network.